ustmrw/-/readme.md

 The Representatives of the United First Nations"

-# My Approach to the Constitution of the UFN
+# My Approach to the Constitution

  - Term limits on all members to one year.
+We vote via concensus.
- - the 2nd amendment must be a right to well-being.
+ - The 1st or 2nd amendment must include a right to well-being.
 This includes a right to healthcare and information.
 If you own a gun, prove you know how to use it.
 The sharpest shooters get to keep their weapons.
-The worse you, the more the government will pay to sell your weapon to the better shooters who will be our militia.
+The worse you are, the more the government will pay you to sell your weapon to the better shooters who will be our militia.
+ - Policing can be done by an app.
  - Every citizen has complete control over every system in their own body.
+And every citizen's input is valued.
- - The economic system of this country shall be that of sociocracy.
-No longer will wage slavery be exported in return for the exploited products and services of another.
+ - The governing system of this country shall be sociocracy.
+This includes on political, economic, and social matters.
+ - The central bank of the country will provide for the needs of all citizens.
  - Every citizen gets equal access to a UBI, healthcare, education, housing, clothing, information, technology, and a job that builds a sustainable future for themselves.
- - And that about sums up what I/maybe we want.
-Rich people get all the rest peace out.

 ## Give us liberty or give us death.